VAT guide for Czech Republic

 If you have a VAT registration abroad, you will also have to file VAT returns there.
 How often and when to do so, depends on the country.
 It can be monthly, or quarterly.

 We understand that you don’t feel like doing all the VAT administration.
-So leave it to us: link your sales accounts to Staxcloud, so we can always accurately file your European VAT return.
+So leave it to us: link your sales accounts to Staxxer, so we can always accurately file your European VAT return.
 Then you won’t spend any more time on VAT returns.

 July 1, 2021, the One Stop Shop went into effect, also known as the One-Stop Shop system.
 Do you sell more than €10,000.- across borders every year?
 Through this new regulation, you declare your VAT of all the countries in which you do business at once.
 If you have all your stock in your country of residence, you no longer need a VAT number in those other countries.
 In the One Stop Shop declaration, you declare every cross-border sale within the EU.

 That involves quite a bit of math.
 Especially if you sell through multiple platforms!
-We’ve come up with something on that: you can link all your sales channels (Amazon, Bol.com, Shopify and more) to Staxcloud.
+We’ve come up with something on that: you can link all your sales channels (Amazon, Bol.com, Shopify and more) to Staxxer.
 This way you always have all your VAT data at hand, and within 5 minutes you have your One Stop Shop declaration arranged.
-Staxcloud does the calculations, and our Staxxers handle the declaration further.
+Staxxer does the calculations, and our Staxxers handle the declaration further.
 Handy right?

 A tariff is a tax on imported goods, and the tariff number, also called a tariff code or HS code, gives customs officials more information about what kind of item is being imported.
 The standard code is a six-digit number, but some countries have codes of 8 or 10 digits.